Nicklaus Children's Hospital

 - For families living more than one hour away, we provide on coordination of lodging near our hospital.

-- As a freestanding children's hospital, Nicklaus Children’s provides a multidisciplinary care approach starting from the pre-transplant stage through discharge and post-transplant follow-up care.
+- South Florida’s only freestanding children's hospital dedicated exclusively to kids, Nicklaus Children’s provides a multidisciplinary care approach starting from the pre-transplant stage through discharge and post-transplant follow-up care.

 - To enhance the overall patient experience, our program is supported by services that include Child Life Specialists, Music Therapists, Pet Therapists, and Art Therapists.